-It is time to set a blueprint of activity that you can stick to and work to.
+It is time to set a blueprint of activities you can work on.
 Discipline in doing that will help you survive and then thrive as a local agent.

-Luck has minimal impact in commercial real estate brokerage.
-Of course, it is nice when the ‘luck takes over’ and leads you to a property transaction or commission, but you cannot drive your real estate business forward waiting for that ‘luck’ factor to happen.
+Luck has a minimal impact on commercial real estate brokerage.
+Of course, it is nice when ‘luck takes over’ and leads you to a property transaction or commission, but you cannot drive your real estate business forward waiting for that ‘luck’ factor.

 Agents Taking Charge